Skip to main content

 EU Youth Dialogue

 EU Youth Dialogue is a dialogue mechanism between young people and decision makers taking place in the framework of the EU Youth Strategy.
-In the Netherlands This is a way to ensure that the opinion, views and needs of young people and youth organisations are taken into account when defining the EU's youth policies.
+This is a way to ensure that the opinions, views and needs of young people and youth organisations are taken into account when defining the EU's youth policies.
 It supports the implementation of the EU Youth Strategy 2019-2027 which focuses on three main core areas,‘connect, engage and empower’, and encourages cooperation between the EU countries in respect to all issues concerning young people.

-In the Netherlands, The Dutch National Youth Council NJR is responsible for the EU youth dialogue, together with the Ministry of Health, Welfare and Sport and the Netherlands Youth Institute NJi.
+The Dutch National Youth Council NJR is responsible for the EU youth dialogue, together with the Ministry of Health, Welfare and Sport and the Netherlands Youth Institute NJi.
 The EU Youth Dialogue is made possible in part by the Erasmus+ programme of the European Commission.

 Other programmes